Skip to main content

 Setup Complex setup Moderate setup Ready in minutes

 Aisle Planner is for professional coordinators managing multiple client weddings.
 The Knot is for couples doing it themselves with a vendor-ad-supported platform.
 Neither is designed around the couple's budget management needs.
-Kaiplan is building a one-time-fee planning tool designed specifically for couples, not for professionals or vendor advertising.
+Kaiplan is building a planning tool designed specifically for couples, not for professionals or vendor advertising - from $10/mo or $50 lifetime with LAUNCH50.

 Audience First